Xdemon202/DevOpsCourse/README.md

 # DevOpsCourse
-this is rep for course devops from AndersenLab
+This is rep for course devops from [AndersenLab](https://andersenlab.com/)